moloxiao/shanblog/content/posts/my-daily-english-2025-04.md

 # Tea time

 * Do you like being in the sun? or Do you like soaking up the sun?
+* Are we having a 30-minute or 1-hour break at lunchtime today?

 # What's app